peytoncordero/DRI25/command-line.md

 $ mv foo.txt /home/user/projects
 ```

-You can then navigate to that projects folder and use the ls command to check that the file is there.
+You can then navigate to that `/projects` folder and use the `ls` command to check that the file is there.

 ## Activities

 **Challenge**
 - Check the directory you are in.
 - Create a subfolder
-- Now go to that folder and create a file on your own inside of it!
+- Now go to that folder and create a file!

-Do you what to check the solution?
+Do you want to check the solution?

 <Secret>
-1. Type pwd to see where you are located.
-If you are not in the projects folder we just created, navigate to that folder using the commands cd and cd .., that we learned before
+1. Type `pwd` to see where you are located.
+If you are not in the projects folder we just created, navigate to that folder using the commands `cd` and `cd ...` that we learned before
-2. Type mkdir name-of-your-subfolder to create a subfolder.
+2. Type `mkdir` name-of-your-subfolder to create a subfolder.
-3. Type cd name-of-your-folder to navigate to that folder.
+3. Type `cd name-of-your-folder` to navigate to that folder.
-4. Type name-of-your-file.txt to create a new text file.
+4. Type `name-of-your-file.txt` to create a new text file.
-5. Type ls to check whether you created the file correctly.
+5. Type `ls` to check whether you created the file correctly.
 </Secret>

 **Evaluation**